GenesisFR/DS1TroubleshootingGuide/README.md

 Method 4 (Windows XP):

 Go to the `Control Panel -> Add or Remove Programs -> Add/Remove Windows Components`.
-From there, check the box for `DirectPlay` under the `Games` section and click OK.
+From there, tick the box for `DirectPlay` under the `Games` section and click OK.

 ## Enable EAX